Regimes of the lateral van der Waals force in the presence of dielectrics: Classical Interaction

 which can also be written as

-This limit is characteristic of the PFA \cite{Clinton-PRB-1985}, and, from Eq. \eqref{eq:pfa1}, one can see that, if $\epsilon_{1}>\epsilon_{2}$, the PFA just sees the peak regime, whereas, if $\epsilon_{2}>\epsilon_{1}$, it just sees the valley regime.
+This result (originated by the limit $\lambda/z_0 \to \infty$) is characteristic of the PFA \cite{Clinton-PRB-1985}, and, from Eq. \eqref{eq:pfa1}, one can see that if $\epsilon_{1}>\epsilon_{2}$ the PFA just allows to see the peak regime, whereas if $\epsilon_{2}>\epsilon_{1}$ it just allows to see the valley regime.

 \onecolumngrid

 \twocolumngrid

 \onecolumngrid